-Check with your primary bank(s) to see if there are any branches (or partner branches) where you’ll be heading, and what their policies are for charging ATM fees.
-The two problems with ATM fees while traveling are that 1) they can rack up quickly, and 2) they make budgeting difficult, since to avoid multiple fees, many people withdraw large sums of cash upon arriving in a new country, which can easily be miscounted or misplaced (not to mention, the safety considerations of carrying around so much cash).
+Check with your primary bank(s) to see if there are any branches (or partner branches) where you’re heading, and what their policies are for charging ATM fees.
+The two problems with ATM fees while traveling are that 1) they can rack up quickly, and 2) they make budgeting difficult.
+To avoid multiple fees, many people withdraw large sums of cash upon arriving in a new country, which can easily be miscounted or misplaced (not to mention, it can be unsafe to carry a lot of cash).

-If nothing else, emergency medical insurance, including evacuation, is a must when traveling internationally (OK, I admit, I never bought a policy until last year.)
-InsureMyTrip.com is a great place to start.
-It’s easy to compare policies, and they have excellent customer service.
+If nothing else, emergency medical insurance, including evacuation, is a must when traveling internationally.
+InsureMyTrip.com and Squaremouth are two great websites that let you compare insurance policies, and they have excellent customer service.
 Both of the policies I recently purchased through InsureMyTrip.com were less than $50.
 Well worth the piece of mind!

 I forwarded my mail to my parents during travels, which really didn’t work at all.
 They received about three pieces of mail, while the rest piled up at my condo and annoyed my neighbors.
 Another seasoned traveler recommended the services of both Earth Class Mail and TravelingMailbox, which I will definitely consider for my next long-term trip.

 I always travel with my iPhone, and I currently have T-Mobile service, which includes data in most countries in the world.
 When I had Verizon, I’d mostly use WiFi wherever it was available.
 That allowed me to use iMessage to text other iPhones, and make calls with FaceTime or Skype (I also would purchase Skype credits in case I need to call land lines.)